iswunistuttgart/matlab-tooling/FUNCTIONS.md

   * `funcnew`: creates a new function file based on a template
   * `funcren`: renames the function to a new name
   * `isfunction`: - true for valid matlab functions
+  * `packageroot`: Determine the root directory of the given package.
   * `parseswitcharg`: parses the toggle arg to a valid and unified char.
   * `splitaxesargs`: calls axescheck for a list with an object inside